 ' and display the Worksheet name in a message box

-The following section of VBA code has been included to illustrate how you might access Worksheets and Ranges from other Workbooks and how the current Excel Objects are accessed by default if no specific object is referenced.
+The following VBA code illustrates how you can access Worksheets and Ranges in different Workbooks.
+It also illustrates how the current Excel Objects are accessed by default if no specific object is referenced.
 This example also illustrates the use of the Set keyword to assign an Excel object to a variable.

 ' Copy a range of cells from Sheet1 of another Workbook (named "Data.xlsx"),